 The projection of cash flows used to determine the discount rate assumed that the Town of Smithfield will contribute at a rate equal to the average contributions made over the most recent five year period, and that the contributions apply first to service cost of current and future plan members and then to past service costs.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments for current active and inactive employees until 2019.
 After that time, benefit payments for current plan members will be funded in a pay-as-you go basis.
 The discount rate is the single equivalent rate which results in the same present value as discounting future benefit payments made from assets at the long term expected rate of return and discounting future benefit payments funded on a pay-as-you go basis on the municipal bond 20-year index rate.
-The single equivalent discount rate used in the valuation was 3.0% while the indexed rate was 2.98%.
+As of June 30, 2019, the single equivalent discount rate used in the valuation was 2.81% while the indexed rate was 2.98%.
+The discount rate used at June 30, 2018, was 3.0% while the indexed rate was 2.98%.